Adolph E. Borie: Marriage

 On May 23, 1839, Borie married Elizabeth Dundas McKean.
-Elizabeth was descended from David I, King of Scotland.
 The couple had no children.

 Whig politics

 Before the Civil War, Borie had a slight connection to politics.
 He championed Whig Party policies and favored protectionist international trade.
 In 1843, Borie was consul to Belgium.
 When the Whig Party dissolved in the mid-1850s, Borie became a Republican.

 Civil War

-In 1860, Borie supported Republican candidate Abraham Lincoln during the presidential election of 1860.
+Borie supported Republican candidate Abraham Lincoln during the presidential election of 1860.
 At the outbreak of the Civil War Borie ardently supported the Union cause and Lincoln's presidency.
 He was a founding member and one-time vice-president of Philadelphia's Union League, and guided the recruiting and equipping of several regiments, inspiring Unionist sentiment.
 The Philadelphia Union League assumed national importance and inspired other cities to create similar organizations to support the Union war effort against the Confederacy.
 During the war, Borie became an intimate of Union General Ulysses S. Grant.